The Liam Rosenior playbook that can appease Chelsea and justify controversial move

 There’s a reason the main stand of the Meinau stays silent for the first 15 minutes of every Strasbourg home game, as has been the case since 2023.
 It’s an objection to their state of affairs; not on the pitch, but in the boardroom.
 Under the multi-club ownership model of BlueCo, a vocal portion of the Strasbourg fanbase feel their role as the “pawn” in Chelsea’s big game of chess has been stripping them of their identity.
 They’ve now been stripped of their manager.

 While club loyalties may dictate sentiment, the neutral can harbour no ill-will towards Rosenior for taking the role at Stamford Bridge.
 He has played the cards that he’s been dealt.
-Those cards signal seismic opportunity, but at a huge risk.
+Those cards signal a seismic opportunity, but at a huge risk.
 Do not be fooled by the six-year contract.
-Chelsea does not offer job security - no manager has lasted longer than 18 months under Todd Boehly - nor does it often give much room for a grace period.
-Rosenior will need to hit the ground running to avoid this latest instance of Strasbourg exploitation from going in vain.
+Chelsea does not offer job security – no manager has lasted longer than 18 months under Todd Boehly – nor does it often give much room for a grace period.
+Rosenior will need to hit the ground running to prevent this latest instance of Strasbourg exploitation from going to the dogs.

 If the former Hull and Derby coach’s first six months culminate with Champions League qualification, that should probably be classed as an unadulterated success given the circumstances.
 But as has been the case since Roman Abramovich’s 2003 takeover, silverware is what really moves the needle in the boardroom.
 Chelsea are in the semi-final of the Carabao Cup – with a two-legged tie against Arsenal to come – and begin their FA Cup campaign on the weekend.